tam0w/valorant-data-extraction/README.md

 Practistics is an open-source OCR tool designed to capture and analyze VALORANT private scrim matches.
 It automatically extracts data from match scoreboards, summaries, and timelines, converting them into structured CSV data for analysis.

-## Key Features
+## Why Practistics?

-- Automated screenshot capture of match data
+Traditional scrim reviews often miss the subtle patterns that emerge across multiple matches.
+Practistics captures these patterns by converting match data into structured formats, allowing teams to:
-- OCR processing of game information
+- Track performance trends across multiple scrims
-- Detailed round-by-round data extraction
+- Analyze round-specific strategies and outcomes
-- CSV output for easy analysis
+- Identify patterns in economy management and site control
-- Support for both live capture and pre-saved screenshots
+- Build data-driven practice routines

 ## Quick Start